Flinterpop/IM_Maps/README.md

 ### 14 Apr 2025 Version
 slippy map tile background with a single SRTM elevation grid shown.

 Started to add elevation features.
-Can import a single SRTM file, shows a winbdows with horizontal and verical terrain profiles.
+Can import a single SRTM file, shows a window with horizontal and vertical terrain profiles.
 Shows a window with a zoomed in region of the SRTM file.

 ![image](https://github.com/user-attachments/assets/bfeccbae-7596-40ee-a252-722d2c8ad309)